 - To support staff in providing or adapting activities so that children with SEN can join in and

-- To ensure that individual arrangements e.g. an Individual Education Plan, is being followed by all those working with
+- To ensure that individual arrangements e.g. Targeted Plan, is being followed by all those working with the

 visitors and specialist teams within education.